twistingmercury/honycomb.io-poc/readme.md

 # Honeycomb.io OpenTelemetry RnD

-A project to figure out how to use OpenTelemetry and Honeycomb.io
+A project to explore how to use OpenTelemetry with Honeycomb.io

 ## Goals (in no particular order)